 On the client side, SOX compliance consequently includes measures such as pre-execution policy enforcement, and payload and destination inspection.
 It also necessitates change monitoring enforcement, CSP/SRI, secure headers, allowlist egress, monitoring of violations and all outbound requests.
 Finally, cside helps you map these back to your existing ITGC/ICFR framework and keep audit-ready evidence.

-You can't certify what you can't see: cside gives you visibility and blocks unauthorized browser code that could change data.
-You can inspect what scripts ran, the fields that were touched and where data is sent, with exportable logs for auditing and certification.
+You can't certify what you can't see.
+With cside, you have visibility and the capability to block unauthorized browser code that can change data.
+You can inspect what scripts ran, check the fields that were touched, and where data is sent, with logs you can download for auditing and certification.

 Automated and manual controls, like calculations or validations, often run in the browser along with third-party scripts.
 You need to catch tampering in real time. cside enforces approved paths before execution.
 Detailed logs and change records give management and auditors a clear trail to follow.